Same-sex marriage in Minnesota: Lawsuits

 Baker v.
 Nelson was the first case in the history of the United States in which a same-sex couple sued for marriage rights.
 In late 1971, the Minnesota Supreme Court affirmed a lower court decision to prohibit marriages between same-sex partners, noting that its interpretation of state law did not violate the Constitution of the United States.
 The U.S. Supreme Court accepted their appeal but declined to review the case.
 On October 10, 1972, a one-sentence order said, "The appeal is dismissed for want of a substantial federal question."
 In early 1971, the couple in question, Michael McConnell and Jack Baker, re-applied in Blue Earth County and obtained a marriage license.
 Baker's name change to Pat Lyn may have encouraged county officials to assume they were a heterosexual couple.
 Reverend Roger Lynn, a minister from the Hennepin Avenue United Methodist Church, conducted the ceremony at a private home.
 Because the license was never revoked, their wedding became the earliest same-sex marriage ever to be recorded in the public files of any civil government.

-Responding to the state Supreme Court ruling, at the Minnesota Democratic–Farmer–Labor Party (DFL) State Convention in June 1972, delegates voted to add a plank to the party platform supporting same-sex marriage rights.
+Responding to the Supreme Court ruling, delegates at the Minnesota Democratic–Farmer–Labor Party (DFL) State Convention in June 1972 voted to add a plank to the party platform supporting same-sex marriage rights.
 This is the first known case of support by a major United States political party for same-sex marriage, though it is worth noting that many DFL state representatives disassociated themselves from the plank and the DFL party rules subsequently changed to make amendments to the party platform much harder to achieve for future conventions.

 In May 2010, Marry Me Minnesota, a gay rights organization, sued the state of Minnesota, challenging the state's Defense of Marriage Act, which was passed in 1997.
 The trial court dismissed the suit in March 2011, citing Baker v.
 Nelson as "binding precedent".
 Marry Me Minnesota, founded by same-sex couples for the purpose of suing the state, announced plans to appeal the decision.